aslepyan/CompressiveTactileSubsampling/README.md

 * `SubsamplingControl.m` is the main function for subsampling in three different modes: regular, random and binary.
 * `SubsamplingDisplay.m` is used to visualize the subsampled tactile image.
 * `downSamplingShift.m`, `randomSampling.m` and `binarySampling.m` are functions for regular, random and binary sampling methods, respectively.
+* `Subsampling` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration.

 ## Training Data Collection
 If you want to obtain training data, use the folder `Subsampling_Code\dict_training\`.